Charterhouse School: Film location

 The school is occasionally used as a film location.
-It was used as a filming location for Jules Shear's music video for his 1983 single Whispering Your Name, in which Shear visits the school as a guest music teacher and a group of British schoolchildren mime to the chorus.
-The song would eventually be a hit for Allison Moyet 11 years later.
+It was used as a filming location for Jules Shear's music video for his 1983 single "Whispering Your Name", in which Shear visits the school as a guest music teacher and a group of British schoolchildren mime to the chorus.
 It was used to represent the Palace of Westminster in the 2018 BBC drama Bodyguard and in seasons 4 and 5 of Netflix's The Crown where the Memorial Chapel and South African Cloisters are made to represent the House of Commons as well as the film Peterloo which used the chapel as the House of Lords.

 In addition, a location outside Brooke Hall was used in the filming of The Crown season 5.
-It has previously been used in The Boys are Back, Jupiter Ascending, St Trinian’s 2: The Legend of Fritton’s Gold, The Mystery of Edwin Drood (an adaptation of a Charles Dickens novel), Foyle's War, An Ideal Husband, and Vampire Academy.
+It has previously been used in The Boys are Back, Jupiter Ascending, St Trinian's 2: The Legend of Fritton's Gold, The Mystery of Edwin Drood (an adaptation of a Charles Dickens novel), Foyle's War, An Ideal Husband, and Vampire Academy.